Easy Blues Piano Songs – Fun Pieces For Beginners

 Get instant access to the Breakthrough Blues Method here.

 Blues licks based on the Cm7 chord or the minor blues scale will also work well.
+For a more in-depth guide to the piano blues scale go here.

 How Oscar Peterson Uses Easy Blues Piano Songs On Stage